 I was recently interviewed on National Public Radio’s newsmagazine, “Here & Now.”
 The interview touched on the legacy of McCoy Tyner, Philadelphia’s jazz ecosystem that nurtured young musicians and exposed them to jazz musicians (here and here), and the campaign to save the John Coltrane House, a National Historic Landmark.

 The podcast is available here.

 Wurlitzer’s was a musical instrumental store located in Center City.
-It was also known as Music City.
+Later under new ownership, it became Music City.